Disclaimer

 The next step is to update the system packages on all the machines.
 To complete this step, run the following commands:

-# For Ubuntu/Debian && # For CentOS/RHEL
+# For Ubuntu/Debian sudo apt update && sudo apt upgrade -y # For CentOS/RHEL sudo dnf --refresh update -y

 Step 8: Regenerate Initramfs and Apply Bootloader Configuration